chad-casa/Vespera_IoT/README.md

 -	Introduction
 -	System Overview
 -	How does it work?
-  o	Template view
+- Template view
-  o	Component breakdown
+- Component breakdown
 -	Does it work?
 -	Test Scripts
 -	Arduino Code